mmaul/litterbox/lib-template/README.md

 ## Quickstart Installation ##
 * 'install' must be able to write to Felix INSTALL_ROOT

-    scoop get lib-template as myapp --degitify
+    scoop get lib-template myapp --degitify

-You can leave off the ''as myapp --degitify'' if you want, that just tell scoop to strip the .git repo information and to drop app-template in the myapp directory.
+You can leave off the ''myapp --degitify'' if you want, that just tell scoop to strip the .git repo information and to drop app-template in the myapp directory.
 It is will be your app after all...

 Now start writing your binding for the phyics or 3D game engine for Felix.